robert/robert.github.com/_posts/2100-01-01-systems-design.md

 ----

+Before we start (says Kate), I want to make it clear that I'm not saying that any of this is necessarily the "right" way to set up our infrastructure.
+If someone you trust more than me says something different then you should probably do what they say.
+There are many tools out there, each with different strengths and weaknesses, and many ways to build a technology company.

+In practice, I'm sure that the real, honest reasons we will make many of our technological choices will be "we chose X because Sara knows a lot about X" and "we chose Y on the spur of the moment when it didn't seem like a big decision and we never found the time to re-evaluate."

-Fast forward five years into the future (says Kate).
+Nonetheless, let's fast-forward five years into the future.
 Steveslist has two main consumer-facing products:

 * The Steveslist web app
 * The Steveslist smartphone apps

 These are the main ways in which users directly interact with the Steveslist platform.

-In addition, we also provide an API that allows programmers to build power-tools on top of the Steveslist platform that, for example, create listings for hundreds of items programatically.
+In addition, we also provide an API that allows programmers to build power-tools on top of the Steveslist platform that, for example, create listings for hundreds of items programmatically.
 To support this, we offer:

 * A Steveslist API
 * Steveslist API *client libraries* that make it easy for programmers to write code that talks to our API